HSPF vs SEER: Heat Pump Efficiency Ratings Explained for Canadians

 - Yukon: $0.80/W rebate up to $5,000 on qualifying heat pumps.

-Where to Find These Ratings
+Where to Find HSPF vs SEER Ratings on Your Heat Pump

 You can find HSPF and SEER ratings:

-Where to Look
+Where to Look:

 - On the product’s yellow EnerGuide label.